FAQ: Cough and Cold Medicines

 How effective are natural cold remedies like zinc, echinacea, and vitamin C?

-Some early studies suggested that cold treatments such as zinc may help cut a cold's severity and duration.
-But other studies show that zinc is no more effective than placebo.
-Also, several zinc nasal sprays have been linked to a permanent loss of smell leading to a warning from the FDA.
-The side effects from zinc may outweigh any possible benefits
+Some early research suggests that zinc may ease your symptoms and shorten your cold.
+But other studies show that it doesn't work any better than a placebo ("dummy pill").
+Also, the FDA warns that several zinc nasal sprays have been linked to a permanent loss of smell.
+For all these reasons, the side effects from zinc may outweigh any possible benefits.

-For in-depth information see, WebMD's article on Zinc for Colds: Lozenges & Nasal Sprays.
+For in-depth information see Zinc for Colds: Lozenges & Nasal Sprays.

-For in-depth information, see WebMD's article on Echinacea for the Common Cold.
+For in-depth information, see Echinacea for the Common Cold.

-As for vitamin C's effects, recent research has found no evidence that vitamin C prevents colds except in certain populations.
-It did seem to help prevent colds in people who were doing vigorous exercise in extreme environments .
-However, there is some evidence that suggests vitamin C may shorten how long you suffer from a cold.
-One large study found that people who took a vitamin C megadose -- 8 grams on the first day of a cold -- shortened the duration of their cold
+There's some evidence that it may shorten how long you have a cold.
+One large study found that people who took a vitamin C megadose -- 8 grams on the first day they got sick-- shortened the length of their cold.